uhs-robert/comment-filename.nvim/README.md

 Having file paths as comments provides valuable context in many scenarios:

 - **🤖 AI & LLM Context**: When sharing code with ChatGPT, Claude, or Copilot, the file path gives essential context about your project structure, helping AI provide more accurate suggestions
-- **📋 Code Sharing**: Copy-paste snippets become self-documenting - colleagues immediately know where the code lives without asking "which file is this?"
+- **📋 Code Sharing**: Copy-paste snippets become self-documenting, and colleagues immediately know where the code lives without asking "which file is this?"
 - **🔍 Code Review**: In NeoVim, GitHub PRs, diffs, or review tools, quickly identify which file you're viewing without checking the file tree
 - **🐛 Debugging**: When logging code or tracking errors, you instantly know the source file - especially useful in large monorepos
 - **📝 Documentation**: Code examples in docs or wikis automatically reference their source location